yy502/laserpecker/LP_fundamentals.md

 <img src="images/f01.jpg" height="600px"> <img src="images/f03.jpg" height="600px">

 To delete a custom font from LP app, tap and hold on the font to be deleted in **More Fonts**, and then confirm deletion in the pop up.

+#### iOS
+I don't use iPhone or iPad, so I don't have 1st hand information on this.
+So far I have seen users talking about installing fonts to iOS system level, and then the fonts will be available when you create free texts.
+Alternatively, you can use 3rd party keyboard apps that support custom fonts.